top of page

 Factory Workers

-Proteins perform almost all the jobs necessary for the cell to live, grow, and divide.
-They perform thousands of different chemical reactions, they unwind double-stranded DNA, they break apart old proteins and organelles for recycling, they transport materials to specific destinations in the cell… the list goes on.
-Proteins are so central to the cell’s functioning and to our story about genome replication that I’ll be covering them in depth in a future post.
+Thus, proteins perform most of the jobs necessary for the cell to live, grow, and divide.
+They perform thousands of different chemical reactions, unwind DNA, break up old proteins and organelles for recycling, transport materials to specific destinations in the cell… the list goes on.
+Proteins are central to the cell's functioning so I cover them in more depth later.

-One other "worker" in our cellular factory is called a ribosome.
-Ribosomes are complexes of specific proteins and specific RNA molecules.
-And they have a specific job: ribosomes literally build proteins.
-Ribosomes can be free-floating in the cytoplasm or they can be attached to one of the organelles that I'll introduce shortly, the endoplasmic reticulum (ER)
+One other "worker" in our cellular factory is the ribosome.
+These are large macromolecular machines made of specific protein and RNA molecules.
+Their job is to build all the other protein "workers."
+Ribosomes can be free-floating in the cytoplasm or they can be attached to one of the organelles that I'll introduce shortly, the endoplasmic reticulum (ER).

 Energy

-Real-life factories need a source of power, or energy, to both build their product and to run the other aspects of its operation.
-Typically, with a factory, power lines deliver electricity generated by a utility company.
-Cells need energy to run their operations as well.
-But in a cell, energy is generated internally by organelles called mitochondria.
-So, for the sake of the health of our analogy, we’ll assume our factory uses internal power generators for its energy rather than current supplied by a utility company!
+Factories need power to build their products and run other aspects of their operations.
+With most factories, power lines deliver electricity generated by an outside utility company.
+Cells also need energy to run their operations.
+But in a cell, energy is generated internally--mainly by organelles called mitochondria.
+Thus, for the sake of our analogy, we’ll assume that our particular factory uses internal power generators rather than electricity supplied by an outside utility company.

 Assembly Line

 How does a factory “know” how to build its product(s) or how to run its many departments?
-Companies typically have formal, version-controlled standard operating procedures (SOPs) that are maintained by a Document Control department.
+Yes, knowledge lives in the heads of employees, but they aren't failsafe.
+Employees come and go.
+Thus, companies typically have formal, version-controlled Standard Operating Procedures (SOPs) that represent a permanent record.
+These are typically maintained by a Document Control department.

-In the cell, the Document Control department lives in the nucleus and the equivalent of the factory’s SOPs are the cell’s genes: its genomic DNA.
-The cell’s “SOPs” tell it how to build its products, when to grow and divide, when to replicate its genome, how to replicate its genome, and how to produce every protein in the cell, again, to name a few.
-The genes tell the cell everything it needs to do and provides plans to build all the required proteins and other cellular structures.
+In the cell, the Document Control department lives in the nucleus.
+And the equivalent of the SOPs are the all of the cell’s genes: in other words, its genomic DNA.
+Among countless other things, the DNA effectively tells the cell when and how to generate energy, when and how to build its products, when and how to divide, when and how to replicate its genome, and when and how to produce every protein in the cell.

 Both the ER and Golgi apparatus take the form of membrane-bound passageways.
-Other membrane-bound structures can be found in the cell as well.
-These membrane-bound sacs include vacuoles (also known as vesicles) that store nutrients, ions, and other small molecules.
-Some vacuoles specialize in isolating, breaking down and expelling waste products.
+Other membrane-bound structures or sacs can be found in the cell as well.
+These include vesicles that store nutrients, ions, and other small molecules.
+Other sacs specialize in isolating, breaking down and expelling waste products.

-Lysosomes represent a specific kind of vacuoles that maintains a high internal pH conducive to the action of hydrolytic enzymes that break macromolecules down into smaller components that are then released into the cytosol where they serve as nutrients.
+Lysosomes represent a specific kind of vesicle that maintains a low internal pH (a highly acidic environment) conducive to the action of enzymes that break macromolecules down into smaller components.
+These are then released into the cytosol where they serve as nutrients.
 Some lysosomes, complete with their internal digestive enzymes, are believed to arise from budding of the trans face of the Golgi apparatus.

 So when you think of a cell, think of a small factory.
-The cell takes in raw materials and processes them, using energy and people, to create some kind of finished product or activity.
-An example of a finished product would be the insulin secreted from cells of the pancreas.
-And example of an activity would be the contractions of muscle cells that result in gross muscle contraction.
-Regardless, every cell has a productive raison d'etre!
+The cell takes in raw materials and processes them to create a finished product or activity.
+A real example of a finished product would be the insulin synthesized and secreted from pancreatic cells.
+A real example of an activity would be the contractions of muscle cells that combine to cause gross muscle movement.
+Every cell is a productive environment and the factory metaphor captures this.

 Comments